dipdup-io/indexer-sdk/pkg/modules/cron/README.md

 }
 ```

-Example of handling message from cron's outputs:
+Example of a handling message from cron's outputs:

 ```go
 for {